-Elements that are not inspected (NI) should be checked and assessed by a competent person.
-The report is a visual inspection only and does not record property or construction component dimensions
+Elements that are not inspected (NI) due to unsafe access, weight or components that are not readily moveable should be checked and assessed by a competent person.
+The report is a visual inspection only and does not record property or construction component dimensions.